 Process and Timeline

-- The selection committee will review nominations (and evaluate the nominees based on the nomination form submitted) from Dec.
-10-13 and winners will be notified the week of Dec.
-16.
+- The selection committee will review nominations and winners will be notified after Dec.
+17, 2025.

 For more information on the Dr. MLK Jr. awards program, contact Adrianna Erickson at 480-782-2224.